 Sharing valuable information can help prospects become more educated buyers.
 Of course, as a company, we want them to buy our stuff, but we also want to build that relationship to get and keep them as a long-term customer.
 That is easier said than done, and I have seen an increase in self-serving content out there.￼

-Of course, salespeople and even marketers have more and more pressure to hit their numbers today.
-That comes down to knowing your numbers, building that long-term funnel, and understanding that a small percentage – 3% – of your qualified audience is ready to buy at any time.￼
+Of course, salespeople and even marketers in a content performance culture have more and more pressure to hit their numbers today.
+That comes down to knowing your numbers, building that long-term funnel, and understanding that a small percentage – 3% – of your qualified audience is ready to buy anytime.￼￼

 Of course, remember that the other 97 are still prospective buyers, but not today, maybe not tomorrow.
-So they need to be nurtured along to some relevant and timely follow-up.
+So they need to be nurtured along to some kind of relevant and timely follow-up.

 Is it a numbers game?